akoQassym/shopy-mobile/README.md

 Shopy is a full stack mobile CMS designed to empower small business owners in Kazakhstan who sell through Instagram, WhatsApp, and TikTok.
 With Shopy, you can launch your own personalized online store in just 15 minutes.
 Elevate your sales, enhance your catalog, and harness the power of built-in analytics to identify top-performing products.

+- Published on App Store and Google Play Market
+- Pitched at the demo-day of the ABC Incubation Program by NURIS
+- Connected over 35 stores and reached an MRR of $900

 ![Shopy Banner](screenshots/shopy_banner.png)

 ## Key Features